Karl Adolph Hagedorn, RBA RI RSMA NEAC NS (1889-1969)

 Becoming a British subject at the outbreak of the First World War, in 1914, Hagedorn married Nelly in Honiton, Devon, in 1915, and she gave birth to their daughter, Elinor Anne, in Newton Abbot in 1916.
 In that year, he became a Lance-Corporal in the Middlesex Regiment, and during active service found time to produce some landscape studies.

-In the early nineteen-twenties, he worked in a distinctive geometric manner which applied Cubist draughtsmanship to the tradition of the English landscape watercolour.
-However, during holidays in France and Italy, he began to relax the degree of abstraction and emphasise instead the element of close observation.
-Following his move to London in 1927, he befriended Randolph Schwabe, who encouraged him in this direction.
-He exhibited at a number of leading galleries in London and the provinces, and was elected to the Royal Society of British Artists, the Royal Institute of Painters in Water-Colours, the Royal Society of Marine Artists, the National Society of Artists and the New English Art Club.
+In Manchester, and then in Buxton, Derbyshire, during the 1920s, Hagedorn worked in a distinctive geometric manner, which applied Cubist draughtsmanship to the tradition of the English landscape watercolour.
+However, on holidays in France and Italy, he began to relax the degree of abstraction and emphasised instead the element of close observation.
+Following his move to Belsize Park Gardens, in London, in 1927, he befriended Randolph Schwabe, who encouraged him in this direction (though it is said that the tragic death of his only child, in 1928, also had an effect on his change of style).

 Hagedorn exhibited at a number of leading galleries in London, the provinces and France, and was elected to the Royal Society of British Artists, the Royal Institute of Painters in Water Colours, the Royal Society of Marine Artists, the National Society of Artists, the New English Art Club and the Salon d’Automne.